jaspector

 A permit is required whenever an owner, agent, or contractor proposes to construct, enlarge, alter, repair, move, demolish, or change occupancy of a structure, or construct/alter/repair/move listed building systems such as HVAC, boilers, electrical, elevators, furnaces, incinerators, plumbing and gas piping, signs, and sprinkler/fire extinguishing systems.

-Typical processing time is Simple complete projects often one to two days; projects needing State Fire Marshal review may take two to three weeks..
+Building permit processing times in Shreveport, LA typically run Simple complete projects often one to two days; projects needing State Fire Marshal review may take two to three weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Shreveport, LA.
 The following work is generally exempt: Painting; Flooring.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with the Division of Permits & Inspections before proceeding.
+When in doubt, confirm with the local building department before starting work.